Politics of Tuvalu: Election of the Maatia Toafa government in September 2010

 Approximately one and a half weeks after the 2010 general election, a secret ballot was held on 29 September 2010 to determine the country's next prime minister.
 The incumbent prime minister Apisai Ielemia was not returned to a second term.
 Maatia Toafa won the ballot with eight votes to seven and become Tuvalu's prime minister.
 Toafa narrowly defeated Kausea Natano, who received the votes of seven MPs in the ballot.
 The election results were announced by governor-general Iakoba Italeli and Toafa took office the same day.

 Maatia Toafa government succeeded by the Willy Telavi government in December 2010

 On 24 December 2010, a motion of no confidence against Maatia Toafa was carried by eight votes to seven.
 On 25 December 2010 Willy Telavi was elected prime minister with an (8:7) majority over Enele Sopoaga.

-Minister of Works Isaia Italeli died suddenly in July 2011, which led to a by-election in the Nui constituency the following month.
+Minister of Works Isaia Italeli died suddenly in July 2011, which led to a by-election in the Nui constituency in the following month.
 The election was won by his widow, Pelenike Isaia, who became only the second woman ever to have sat in the Tuvaluan parliament.
 The by-election was described as "pivotal", as Italeli's death had deprived Prime Minister Willy Telavi of his government's one seat majority in parliament.
 Pelenike Isaia's election restored it, strengthening the government.